korayucar/AnnotationSample/README.md

-# AnnotationsSample
+# AnnotationSample

-This project implements a simple code review system in order to examplify use of annotations.
+This project implements a simple code review system in order to examplify use of the annotations in java.